-- The City is exploring reduced permit fees for ADUs and JADUs as an incentive to property owners.
-Details on incentives will be addressed separately from this Guide. - JADU: A building permit is required to establish a JADU and for any associated improvements (e.g., installing an exterior entry door and an efficiency kitchen. - ADU: A building permit is required to construct a new attached or detached ADU.
-This includes electrical, plumbing, and mechanical. - Garage/Guest House/Studio Conversion: A building permit is required to convert existing structures into an ADU. - Additional considerations: - o The Building Code requires that a detached ADU include solar-ready infrastructure. - o The Carmel Municipal Code requires that electrical service lines be undergrounded if the electrical panel is upgraded or the value of the project is more than \$200,000. - o Fire sprinklers are required if the primary dwelling has sprinklers. - School District Fees: The school district charges \$0.49 per square foot on new residential construction. - o Additions less than 500 square feet are exempt from this fee4. - Traffic Impact Fees: ADUs under 750 square feet are exempt from impact fees assessed by TAMC (Transportation Agency for Monterey County). - ADUs and JADUs converted from existing square footage are not considered new or separate dwelling units for delivery of water, sewer, or power.
+The City is exploring reduced permit fees for ADUs and JADUs as an incentive for property owners.
+Details on incentives will be addressed separately from this Guide.

+- JADU: A building permit is required to establish a JADU and for any associated improvements (e.g., installing an exterior entry door and an efficiency kitchen). - ADU: A building permit is required to construct a new attached or detached ADU.
+This includes electrical, plumbing, and mechanical. - Garage/Guest House/Studio Conversion: A building permit is required to convert an existing structure into an Accessory Dwelling Unit (ADU). - Additional considerations: - o The Building Code requires that a detached ADU include solar-ready infrastructure. - o The Carmel Municipal Code requires that electrical service lines be undergrounded if the electrical panel is upgraded or the project value exceeds \$200,000. - o Fire sprinklers are required if the primary dwelling has a sprinkler system. - School District Fees: The school district charges \$0.49 per square foot on new residential construction.
+Additions less than 500 square feet are exempt from this fee3. - Traffic Impact Fees: ADUs under 750 square feet are exempt from impact fees assessed by the Transportation Agency for Monterey County (TAMC). - Utilities: ADUs and JADUs converted from existing square footage are not considered new or separate dwelling units for water, sewer, or power delivery.
 Local special districts (sewage) or water corporations cannot charge connection fees.